Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### Task (tM-EEG)

 Following the empty room and rM-EEG recordings, subjects were asked to complete the task defined in the [Procedure](#procedure) section. tM-EEG consisted of 10 runs, with 4 blocks each.
-During each block, a ratio of 34-38 trials was presented, with 32 non-targets (8 of each category) and 2-6 targets (number chosen randomly).
+During each block, a ratio of 34-38 trials was presented, with 32 non-targets (8 of each category), 2-6 targets (number chosen randomly), and  each  trial  lasting  2.4 s approximately.
 Rest breaks between runs and blocks were included.
 Random jitter was added at the end of each trial (mean inter-trial interval of 0.4 s jittered 0.2-2.0 s, truncated exponential distribution) to avoid periodic presentation of the stimuli.

 |              |          |            |                 |                  |
 | ------------ | -------- | ---------- | --------------- | ---------------- |